okta/okta.github.io/_source/quickstart/widget/default-example.md

         }
         });

-        // Render the widget to the CSS selector okta-login-container oktaSignIn.renderEl(
+        // Render the widget to the CSS selector #okta-login-container oktaSignIn.renderEl(
             { el: '#okta-login-container' },
             function success(res) {
                 if (res.status !== 'SUCCESS') {
                    return;
                 }
-                // Store the tokens in the TokenManager in the order requestsed oktaSignIn.tokenManager.add('accessToken', res[0])
+                // Store the tokens in the TokenManager in the order requested oktaSignIn.tokenManager.add('accessToken', res[0])
                 oktaSignIn.tokenManager.add('idToken', res[1])